 You'll need to update the links in all of your related content pages to link back the designated pillar page.
 This action is what forms the "cluster" effect.
 Every web page or blog post in the cluster content needs to be linked to at least once, with anchor text, that leads back to the pillar so that a search engine knows it is part of a topic cluster.

 By creating valuable content clusters, you're really creating a one-stop-shop for your website visitors.
 You're going to give both the human and the Google bots the information they need, starting with the pillar page, to quickly identify your website as having a wide breadth and depth of knowledge on the topic you're discussing.
 Which increases your quality scores, search engine rankings, and overall authority.

 Also, since you're driving more traffic to your website be sure you have a sales funnel ready to go on your website.
 This will allow for you to capture leads from your visitors that found you as a result of your topic clusters.
-Learn more in our free eBook about how to use your content marketing strategy to drive more visits and leads through your website.
-Click below to download it now.

 Originally posted March 2017.
 Updated August 2019.